 N) If Maduro forces try to attack humanitarian centers/zones, it would give the international humanitarian coalition supporting the Guaido transitional government legitimate self-defense reasons to respond with the military force deemed fitting, and that could mean the end of the Maduro delegitimized de facto regime in very short order.

 O) The United States Senate should not continue to delay a full-floor confirmation vote on a new US ambassador to Venezuela’s important neighbor Colombia, especially at this critical time.
-President Donald Trump nominated in November 2017 State Department career diplomat Joseph Macmanus to be US ambassador to Colombia.
+President Trump nominated in November 2017 State Department career diplomat Joseph Macmanus to be US ambassador to Colombia.
 Having not been confirmed by the beginning of 2019 due to scheduling, procedural or political delays (including from a “hold” placed by Republican Senator Mike Lee over questions about Macmanus’ being an executive aide to then-Secretary of State Hillary Clinton and about the 2012 Benghazi episode), Macmanus’ nomination was returned to President Trump and is currently in limbo.
 If the US Senate won’t act expeditiously on this, President Trump could consider his US Constitutional option of making a recess appointment for this ambassadorship.

 When/If Maduro Is Gone